jothepro/doxygen-awesome-css/README.md

 Tested with

-- Chrome 98, Chrome 98 for Android, Chrome 87 for iOS
+- Chrome 104, Chrome 104 for Android, Chrome 103 for iOS
 - Safari 15, Safari for iOS 15
-- Firefox 97, Firefox Daylight 97 for Android, Firefox Daylight 96 for iOS
+- Firefox 103, Firefox 103 for Android, Firefox Daylight 102 for iOS

 ## Credits